-The following is a sample post that one of our talented, 10,000+ U.S.-based writers written for BlogMutt client Colorado Pet Pantry.
+The following is an 831-word sample post that one of our talented, 3,000+ U.S.-based writers has written for BlogMutt client and nonprofit Colorado Pet Pantry.
 To learn more about how blogging for nonprofits can benefit your business, check out this post or contact us.

 Imagine losing your job, exhausting your emergency funds and having to give up your best friend.
 Or, picture a child dealing with a serious health crisis, and on top of that being told that her beloved cat needs to go to a new home...because out-of-pocket medical expenses mean eliminating any and all expenses not critical to the family staying afloat.

 Coloradoans experiencing financial emergencies often find themselves in a position where they need to make severe cutbacks to their budgets, far beyond skipping vacations and trimming back visits to the coffee shop.
 When savings run out and bills stack up, and it comes down to choosing between paying for kibble and keeping the lights on, many pet owners go to extremes to keep their animals at home.
 Others have no choice but to surrender their beloved animals to shelters because they've exhausted all other options.